CMU-313/spring24-nodebb-10/UserGuide.md

 **Block LaTeX Syntax** :
 For more complex mathematical expressions or larger blocks of formatted text, you can utilize block LaTeX syntax.
 Follow these steps:
 - Begin Block LaTeX Syntax: Type $$ to indicate the start of your block LaTeX code.
-- Enter LaTeX Code: Inside the $$...$$, input your desired LaTeX code representing the mathematical expression or formatted text.
+- Enter LaTeX Code: Between the dollar signs, input your desired LaTeX code representing the mathematical expression or formatted text.
 - End Block LaTeX Syntax: Close the block LaTeX code by typing another $$.

 Example: